Office of Student Disability Support Services

 - The request for services should be made before or during the registration period.

-- The student must contact and meet with the Student Disability Support Services coordinator each semester if they require accommodations.
+- The student must contact and meet with SDSS if they require accommodations.

-- Academic success is more likely if accommodations are in place early within the semester.
+- Academic success is more likely if accommodations are in place early in the semester.

 For information please contact: